robertn01/test-markdown/README.md

 # test-markdown
-testing markdown GitHub's markdown capabilities and how it looks through GitHub Pages
+testing GitHub's markdown capabilities and how it looks through GitHub Pages

 Below testing whether URLs can open up in a new web browser tab.